Q9: communicating verbally

 This question is about how your condition makes it difficult for you to:

 - speak to others so that you're understood

 - hear and understand what other people are saying to you

 It doesn't matter whether English is your first language - you’ll be assessed on whether you have difficulties communicating in your first language.

 If you're deaf or partially deaf this is the most important question on the form.

-- a hearing aid or an electro larynx
+- you use a hearing aid or an electro larynx

-- something else to help you at home, for example a light-up doorbell or textphone
+- you use something else to help you at home, for example a light-up doorbell or textphone

 - you use an amplifier that helps you hear conversations